Systems thinking · Free trial · B2B2C

 The Problem

-Customers didn't want to wait 4-6 weeks to see Premise's capabilities.
+Customers didn't want to wait 4-6 weeks to see our capabilities.

-This services heavy process was not scalable as it took team members across solutions consulting, customer success, data acquisition, data quality and data analysts 4-6 weeks to deliver data to a customer before they signed a year contract.
+This services-heavy process was not scalable: team members across solutions consulting, customer success, data acquisition, and data quality spent 4-6 weeks delivering data before a customer could sign a contract.

 Success Metric